Neum

 Neum (/hr/) is a town and municipality in Bosnia and Herzegovina, located in Herzegovina-Neretva Canton of the Federation of Bosnia and Herzegovina.
 It is the only town on the Bosnia and Herzegovina coastline, making it the country's only access to the Adriatic Sea.
-As of 2022, Neum municipality was estimated to have had a population of 4,358 inhabitants, Additionally, in the year of 2013 Neum had a population of 4,653, with 3,013 of those living within the town of Neum itself.
+As of 2022, Neum municipality was estimated to have had a population of 4,358 inhabitants, although Neum had a population of 4,653 in 2013, with 3,013 of those living within the town of Neum itself.